Hall coefficient in the ground state of stripe-ordered La_2-x_Ba_x_CuO_4_ single crystals

 Temperature dependences of $R_{\rm H}$ and $\rho_{\rm ab}$ in various magnetic fields up to 9 T are displayed in Fig. 2 for LBCO with $x=0.10$.
-It is noted that similar temperature dependences of $R_{\rm H}$ and $\rho_{\rm ab}$ are observed for LBCO with $x=0.11$ (Ref. \cite{ada-jpcs}).
+It is noted that similar temperature dependence of $R_{\rm H}$ is observed for LBCO with $x=0.11$ (Ref. \cite{ada-jpcs}).
 With increasing field, the SC transition curve in $\rho_{\rm ab}$ vs. $T$ exhibits broadening characteristic of the underdoped high-$T_{\rm c}$ cuprates.~\cite{ada-prbmag} The $R_{\rm H}$ is almost independent of temperature above $T_{\rm d2}$, whereas it suddenly decreases below $T_{\rm d2}$.
-Moreover, a sign change of $R_{\rm H}$ is observed below about 26 K and eventually $R_{\rm H}$ goes to zero at low temperatures.
-Since temperatures at which $R_{\rm H}$ and $\rho_{\rm ab}$ become zero are in good agreement with each other, the behavior of $R_{\rm H}$ going to zero at low temperatures is due to the SC transition.
+Moreover, a sign change of $R_{\rm H}$ is observed below $\sim 26$ K and eventually $R_{\rm H}$ goes to zero at low temperatures.
+Because temperatures at which $R_{\rm H}$ and $\rho_{\rm ab}$ become zero are in good agreement with each other, the behavior of $R_{\rm H}$ going to zero at low temperatures is owing to the SC transition.
 Accordingly, it is concluded that the sign of $R_{\rm H}$ in the ground state of LBCO with $x=0.10$ is negative.